What Does -110 Mean in Sports Betting?

 Finding Better Than -110

 Some sportsbooks offer reduced juice as a competitive advantage.
+Use our odds comparison page to find which books offer the best prices on any market.
 Pinnacle regularly prices spreads at -104 or -105.
 Over hundreds of bets, this difference is significant.

 Example: 100 bets at $100 stake, winning 53%